IvanCherepov/customer-support-handbook/problem-customers.md

 * Allow the customer to vent

-* Always use gentl language
+* Always use gentle language

 * Don't take it personally